-Blank Canvas.
-We talked about Christmas parties and the story behind the Wapping Hydraulic Power Station.
+We spoke with the guys behind Blank Canvas and talked about all things Christmas parties and the story behind the Wapping Hydraulic Power Station.

 1. Where is the Hydraulic Power Station?